jquense/yup/docs/extending.md

 - transforms should never mutate the `value` passed in, and should return an invalid object when one exists (`NaN`, `InvalidDate`, etc) instead of `null` for bad values.

-- by the time validations run the `value` is guaranteed to be the correct type, however it still may be `null` or `undefined`
+- by the time validations run, the `value` is guaranteed to be the correct type, however it still may be `null` or `undefined`

 ```js